Parzival1918/barcodes-uc/README.md

 ⚠️ This python package is still in development. ⚠️

 * For now only QR codes are available.
 Only alphanumeric and byte encodings are available.
+* It looks like qr codes encoding a URL sometimes do not work unless you add a "/" at the end.

 ## OpenAPI